I need a bit of help.

 Last week, my podiatrist told me: Give it one more week to all the wound to develop another layer or two of skin, and you can start your long walks again.
 This was great news!
 I couldn’t have asked for a better birthday present.
 (This is a lie, but Joyce is booked.)

+I'm reorganizing my apartment.
+I bought three new book cases, donating those books I no longer need, and moving the remaining books to different shelves.
 This has its advantages.
 For one thing, all my Wicca-, pagan-, and magic-related books are in one place my students can access easily, in case they have to reference something.
+It also…